SanbyB/LD48/README.md

 ### Todo

-* Player falling and colliding with the tiles
 * Some sort of equipment / weapon which renders next to the player
 * Enemy entity which player can hit
 * Player needs to be able to destroy tiles with same attack